tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

 The first widget will be a textfield.
-Add the controller in `setup()` function.
-The brackets surrounding the `addTextfield()` lines may look odd, but this is necessary to break the chain of [methods]({% post_url 2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar %}#string-methods) over multiple lines.
-Alternatively, you could write this on a single line but likely won't find it as readable.
-Whenever you create a new controller, specify a name in the first argument -- in this case, I have used `'alias'`.
-This name is used to reference the controller further along, as well as the default label for the field.
+The controller is added to the `setup` function.

 {% highlight py %}
 def setup():